rickmurdock/notes/Java/JavaAndSpringEncyclopedia.md

 ## Terminology
 Interface - defines a contract (list of methods) that any class implementing the interface must implement.

-Comparable - this is an interface with only one method: compareTo().
+`Comparable` - this is an interface with only one method: `compareTo()`.
 Implementing this interface allows us to determine the "natural order" of our objects.

-Collections.sort() - the Collections class is a grouping of static methods for working with Collections (Lists, Maps, Sets, etc.).
+`Collections.sort()` - the Collections class is a grouping of static methods for working with Collections (Lists, Maps, Sets, etc.).
 The sort() method sorts the objects according to their natural order.

-## Examples

 ---